+AMENDMENT OF LIMITS OF INSURANCE

-This endorsement modifies insurance provided u inder the following:
+This endorsement modifies insurance provided under the following:

-COMMERCIAL GENERAL LIABILITY COVE RAGE PART
+COMMERCIAL GENERAL LIABILITY COVERAGE PART

 SCHEDULE

 Limits Of Insurance

 General Aggregate Limit

-Products-Completed Operations Aggregate Lim it
+Products-Completed Operations Aggregate Limit

 Personal & Advertising Injury Limit

-Each Occurrence Limit Strong Remains
+Each Occurrence Limit

-Damage To Premises Rented To You Limit Medical Expense Limit (4) \$ Any One Premises \$ Any One Person
+Damage To Premises Rented To You Limit Any One Premises

+Medical Expense Limit Any One Person

-(If no entry appears above, information required as applicable to this endorsement.)
-The limits of insurance shown in the Declaration Declarations as subject to this endorsement with s are replaced by the lin nits designated in the Schedule or in the
+(If no entry appears above, information required to complete this endorsement will be shown in the Declarations as applicable to this endorsement.)

-Decidations as subject to this emoisement with respect to which an end y is made.
+The limits of insurance shown in the Declarations are replaced by the limits designated in the Schedule or in the Declarations as subject to this endorsement with respect to which an entry is made.